kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

     // RunPodSandboxRequest.
 The runtime must reject an unknown non-empty handler. string runtime_handler = 3;
     // Optional opaque runtime-specific restore options supplied by the CRI
     // caller.
 Keys are interpreted in the scope of `runtime_handler`.
-The
+When
+    // kubelet is the caller, these values originate only from the restoring
+    // Pod's spec.restoreFrom.options, are limited to the keys allowed by the
+    // Pod's RuntimeClass, and are copied unchanged.
+They are untrusted user
-    // runtime must reject unsupported or invalid keys and values rather than
+    // input, as for CheckpointPodRequest.options.
+The runtime must reject
+    // unsupported or invalid keys and values rather than silently ignore them.
-    // silently ignore them.
-Options must not contain secrets.
+    // Options must not contain secrets.
     //
     // These options apply only to this restore attempt.
 They must not be
     // inferred from CheckpointPodRequest.options or treated as defaults stored